-Although significant research has been done, the soonest one of these crops (most likely herbicide-resistant bent grass or resveratrol-enriched rice) could finish the regulatory review process is five years.
-Commercialization is expected to take much longer and will be entirely dependent on the task of getting Korean farmers to first recognize the benefits and adopt this technology.
+Although significant research has been done, the soonest the regulatory review process for one of these crops (most likely herbicide-resistant bentgrass) could be completed is five years.
+Commercialization is expected to take much longer and won't be easy due to opposition from local NGOs and farmer groups.
+Without stronger support from Korean farmers who recognize the benefits, commercialization of GE crops in Korea will not likely be realized.
 Generating farmers' support to actively use this technology is considered key to increasing consumer confidence in biotech food.